-The only two variables that seem to have no significant effect on firm growth are intangible assets as proxy for future growth opportunities, and age.
-The coefficients of the AGE variable are positive but statistically insignificant in all model specifications.
-This result does not support our hypothesis that younger firms are more likely to grow faster than older ones but it seems logical as we do not have start-ups or firms younger than five years old, included in the sample.
-The two dummies used as proxies for ownership and the sector a firm operates seem to be insignificant determinants of SME growth.
-Thus, we cannot provide evidence in support of the hypothesis that growth in manufacturing and service SMEs in transition economies is strongly associated with these two firm-specific characteristics.
+The two dummies used as proxies for ownership and the sector a firm operates drop from all the model specifications and appear to be statistically insignificant variables in fixed effects specifications.
+Thus, we cannot provide evidence in support of the hypothesis that growth in manufacturing and service SMEs in transition economies is strongly associated with firm-specific characteristics such as ownership and industry.
 The results of the Arellano-Bond and Sargan tests (shown at the bottom of the table) confirm that all models are well specified.